Digital safety and online privacy resources

 4. Report identity theft to police

 File a report with your local police service.
 You'll need this report number for some of the next steps.
-In Toronto, you can file online through the Toronto Police Service website.
+In Toronto, online reporting is available for fraud under $5,000 when the incident meets Toronto Police criteria.

 5. Secure your accounts